indeedion/TGPT/README.md

    1. Clone the repository to your local machine.
    2. Make sure you have Python 3.6 or later installed.
-   3. Run the install_script.sh with sudo: sudo ./install_script.sh.
-This script will guide you through the configuration process, including entering your API key and setting the image save path.
+   3. Run the install script with ```sudo: sudo ./install.sh.``` This script will guide you through the configuration process, including entering your API key and setting the image save path.

 ### Usage